luna-hq/luna/README.md

 +-----------------+----------+-----------+-------------------------------+
 ```

+## Security

+Luna is designed to be accessed by trusted clients inside trusted environments.
+Exposing Luna directly to the internet or to an environment where untrusted clients can directly access Luna's TCP port is discouraged.

 ## Build and run (local)

 The following guide uses [`lunactl`](https://github.com/flowerinthenight/lunactl/), a test cmdline for Luna.
 A [sample CSV](./testdata/) (copied from [sample-csv-files](https://github.com/datablist/sample-csv-files)) is also included to test filesystem-based data imports.